Floriferous/marvel-search/README.md

 # Marvel Search

-Search your favorite MARVEL characters, bookmark and save the ones you like.
+Search for your favorite MARVEL characters, bookmark and save the ones you like.
+For true MARVEL fans only.

 ## Table of Contents